 and $u$ is a weakly conformal-harmonic map, we have

 \end{thm}

-In order to prove this theorem, we are led to show a second order Hardy inequality on certain manifolds with boundaries.
-Inspired by the recent work of D'Ambrosio-Dipierro \cite{DD14} (which followed the techniques introduced by Mitidieri in \cite{Mit00}), we are able to prove the following version of second order Hardy inequality on certain manifolds which is sufficient for our applications, for details see Section \ref{Hardyineq}.
+\begin{rmk} Our proof relies locally on the result of Laurain and the first author \cite{LL21}, which was established on the unit ball in Euclidean space.
+Our results could also extend to general source and target manifolds if the Laurain-Lin result is generalized to such settings. \end{rmk} In order to prove this theorem, we are led to show a second order Hardy inequality on smooth manifolds with smooth boundaries.
+Inspired by the recent work of D'Ambrosio-Dipierro \cite{DD14} (which followed the techniques introduced by Mitidieri in \cite{Mit00}), we are able to prove the following version of second order Hardy inequality on certain smooth manifolds, for details see Section \ref{Hardyineq}.